uzh-rpg/data_driven_mpc/README.md

 ### Minimal Requirements

 The code was tested with Ubuntu 18.04, Python 3.6 and ROS Melodic.
-We additionally provide python3.8 support tested with ROS Noetic in the branch `python3.8_support`.
+We additionally provide python3.8 support tested with ROS Noetic in Ubuntu 20.04 in the branch `python3.8_support`.
 Different OS and ROS versions are possible but not supported.

 **Recommended**: Create a Python virtual environment for this package: